 Puget Sound’s largest island, Vashon is really made up of two islands connected by an artificial land bridge.
 Maury Island once sat opposite Vashon on a shallow channel off to the southeast.
 In 1916 townsfolk decided to fill in a narrow gap in the muddy strait creating one island.
 Both islands are still referred to separately on most maps and in some local conversations around the island, but the general name of Vashon, which I’ll be using, or Vashon-Maury are also used.

 Both islands have been inhabited for thousands of years by different cultures due to its prime access to fishing grounds and trade routes throughout the Salish Sea.
 The area was surveyed and charted in 1792 by Captain George Vancouver on his initial exploration of the inland Pacific Northwest.
 Vancouver named the Island for his naval comrade Admiral James Vashon, once Captain of the infamous HMS Dreadnought.
 The neighboring island was designated Maury Island in 1841 by Captain Charles Wilkes in honor of William Lewis Maury, retired naval veteran, friend and assistant to Wilkes during his world travels.
 Today, to visit Vashon island, you still must sail the same blue-gray waters described in Wilkes’ journals.
-The only way on or off the Island is by sea or air, helping the island to keeps its rural and somewhat mysterious to outsiders’ charm.
+The only way on or off the Island is by sea or air, helping the island to keep its rural and somewhat mysterious to outsiders’ charm.